sjuknelis/sjuknelis/README.md

 ### Hey! 👋
 I'm Simon, a first-year CS student at Brown University!
-I like making projects for my community, so that's mostly what you'll find here :)
+Over the years, I've loved making projects for my communities, so that's mostly what you'll find here :)

 ### Some highlights: